Christiania: An Embarrassment of Green Riches for Copenhagen

 Anti-Establishment Architecture

-There are many experimental homes in Christiania, many constructed from a variety of re-used materials.
+Many of Christiania’s experimental homes are constructed from a variety of re-used materials.
 Buildings range from makeshift huts to elaborate constructions with green roofs.
-Because of the lack of zoning restrictions, architects from other European cities have come to Christiania and experiment with new techniques and styles.
+Because the Danish government does not want to recognize the community as a legitimate one, there are no zoning restrictions.
+As a result, architects from other European cities have come to Christiania to experiment with new techniques and styles that they might not be able to build elsewhere.
 Walking through the neighborhoods, one finds futuristic and ecologically sustainable architecture integrated with its natural surroundings–round houses, geometrical houses, and even a house shaped like a spaceship.

 The banana house, designed by a group of German architects